grayrattus/phone-shell/README.md

 I got impressed by Daylio application that allows you to check your daily mood.
 The problem is that soon I'll move to some Linux phone and I won't be able to use it anymore.

-That's why I designed this `dnvim` that allows you to do similar mood tracking inside VIM.
+That's why I designed this `dvim` that allows you to do similar mood tracking inside VIM.

 # Format description
 ```